LORD-MicroStrain/Protocols/Wireless/Overview.md

 ## Interface

 ### USB:
-When communicating with a WSDA-Base Station via USB, a virtual serial port is created using the [Silicon Labs CP210x USB to UART Bridge VCP driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx).
+When communicating with a WSDA-Base Station via USB, a virtual serial port is created using the [Silicon Labs CP210x USB to UART Bridge VCP driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) for some devices, or an equivalent driver for other devices.

 The following settings should be used:
 <br>**Baud Rate**: 921600